 Speak with an Experienced Medical Malpractice Lawyer

-At Schochor and Staton, P.A. we serve clients and families injured by negligence and medical malpractice locally, and around the country.
+At Schochor, Staton, Goldberg, and Cardea, P.A. we serve clients and families injured by negligence and medical malpractice locally, and around the country.
 We fight for your right to compensation when you suffer injury due to a medical mistake.
 Contact us today or call 410-234-1000 to schedule a free consultation.